Principled Federated Random Forests for Heterogeneous Data: Federated Forests

 \section{Federated Forests}

-We now describe how to transform the federated split primitives of \Cref{sec:fed_split_method}—candidate generation and split evaluation from summaries—into a scalable Random Forest training protocol, which we call \emph{FedForest}.
-The key ingredients are: (i) local bootstrap resampling to introduce tree-level randomness while preserving the pooled mixture, (ii) per-node feature subsampling and (optional) Top-$L$ shortlisting to limit the number of feature–threshold pairs evaluated, and (iii) level-wise batching to train many trees in a small number of synchronized communication rounds.
+We now show how to lift the federated CART primitives from \Cref{sec:fed_split_method}---candidate generation and summary-based split evaluation---into a scalable Random Forest training protocol, which we call \emph{FedForest}.
+The protocol, described in \Cref{alg:fedforest}, rests on three key components.